taw00/howto/howto-logrotate.md

     compress
     maxsize 500k
     copytruncate
-    nodateext
+    dateext
 }
 ```

+And of course, if you only need to rotate the logs `weekly` or `monthly`, then
+just adjust the settings appropriately.

 ## The limitations of logrotate

-The logrotate function on your typical linux system only runs once per day at some
+The logrotate function on your typical linux system only runs once per day at
+some odd hour (like 3am or some such).
+So, that 500KB maximum in the first
-odd hour.
-So, that 500MB maximum will only be checked once per day.
-If you have a
+example would only be checked once per day.
+If you have a very active system
-very active system that can have wild swings in logging, you may want to set up a
+that can have wild swings in logging, you may want to set up a cron-job to run
-cron-job to run every hour, or every 30 minutes to check those logs...
+every hour, or every 30 minutes to check those logs...

 ```
 sudo crontab -e
+# ...or if you don't like the defaul editor, use this...
+sudo EDITOR="nano" crontab -e
 ```

-And then add this line, save, and exit...
+And then add this line; save; and exit...

 ```
 # Run logrotate every 30 minutes